langchain-ai/langgraph/docs/docs/concepts/persistence.md

 config = {"configurable": {"thread_id": "1"}}
 graph.invoke(inputs, config=config)
 ```

-If we `invoke` or `stream` a graph with a `thread_id` specified, the graph will execute from the current (most recent) checkpoint.
-Alternatively, if we supply a `checkpoint_id`, then we will re-play the graph from that checkpoint.

 Importantly, LangGraph knows whether a particular checkpoint has been executed previously.
 If it has, LangGraph simply *re-plays* that particular step in the graph and does not re-execute the step.
 See this [how to guide on time-travel to learn more about replaying](../how-tos/human_in_the_loop/time-travel.ipynb).